swift-develop/cs404.1-1/program1.md

 Hint: use the `date`, `whoami`, `pwd`, `realpath`, and `echo` commands.

+Note: `realpath` is not available by default on Mac OS.
+To get it, install it using homebrew:

+    brew install coreutils

 `sum.sh`
 --------
 Write a shell script that takes a list of numbers as command line arguments.
 The output is the sum